Bible verses about tithing teach us how to give our tithes and why it matters to our Christian faith.

 There is a lot of confusion surrounding tithing.
 First of all, it is often falsely used interchangeably with an offering.
 Secondly, most of us think it is optional.
-Thirdly, we think that any amount is acceptable.
+Thirdly, we believe that any amount is acceptable.

 What are Bible Verses about Tithing?

 Tithes are not to be confused with an offering.
-An offering is given out of one’s generosity and free will while a tithe is an obligation.
+An offering is given out of one’s generosity and free will, while a tithe is an obligation.
 It was introduced as God’s law in the Old Testament, an expression of gratitude for God’s provisions.

 Bible verses about tithing clarify the common misconceptions about the act.
-It is not to be mistaken as an offering, but an obligation to the Creator of all things good.
+It is not to be mistaken as an offering but an obligation to the Creator of all things good.
 Tithing teaches us to detach from money and material things and to be generous in giving.

 What is tithing?